In a test of faith, Christians mark Good Friday in isolation - KVIA

 JERUSALEM (AP) — Christians are commemorating Jesus’ crucifixion without the solemn church services or emotional processions of past years, marking Good Friday in a world locked down by the coronavirus pandemic.

-A small group of clerics are to hold a closed-door service in the Church of the Holy Sepulcher in Jerusalem, built on the site where Christians believe Jesus was crucified, buried and rose from the dead.
-They will then walk the Via Dolorosa, the ancient route where he is believed to have carried the cross before his execution at the hands of the Romans.
+The chanting of a small group of clerics inside Jerusalem’s Church of the Holy Sepulcher echoed faintly through the heavy wooden doors, as a few people stopped and kneeled outside to pray.
+The centuries-old church, built on the site where Christians believe Jesus was crucified, buried and rose from the dead, is usually packed with pilgrims and tourists.

+Later, three monks in brown robes and blue surgical masks prayed at the stations of the cross along the Via Dolorosa, the ancient route through the Old City where Jesus is believed to have carried the cross before his execution at the hands of the Romans.
+It runs past dozens of shops, cafes, restaurants and hostels, nearly all of which are closed.

 In ordinary times, tens of thousands of pilgrims from around the world retrace Jesus’ steps in the Holy Week leading up to Easter.
 But this year, flights are grounded and religious sites in the Holy Land are closed as authorities try to prevent the spread of the virus.

+James Joseph, a Christian pilgrim from Detroit dubbed “the Jesus guy” because he wears robes and goes about barefoot, lives near the Church of the Holy Sepulcher year-round.
+On Friday morning he had the plaza outside to himself.
+He said Good Friday has special meaning this year.

+“The crucifixion is the saddest thing possible, and (Jesus) felt what we feel right now,” he said.
+“But thanks be to God. … He rose from the dead and changed the world on Easter.”

 The new virus causes mild to moderate symptoms in most patients, who recover within a few weeks.
-But it is highly contagious and can be spread by those showing no symptoms.
+But it is highly contagious and can be spread by those who appear healthy.
 It can cause severe illness and death in some patients, particularly the old and infirm.

 In Rome, the torch-lit Way of the Cross procession at the Colosseum is a highlight of Holy Week, drawing large crowds of pilgrims, tourists and locals.
 It’s been cancelled this year, along with all other public gatherings in Italy, which is battling one of the worst outbreaks.